ElektraInitiative/PermaplanT/doc/usecases/layers/zones_layer.md

 - **Scope:** Zones Layer
 - **Level:** User Goal
 - **Actors:** App User
 - **Brief:** The user can add, edit, move and delete zones in their plan using the zones layer.
-Zones can be added via common shapes or hand drawn polygons.
 - **Status:** Draft

 ## Scenarios